SiaFoundation/siad/doc/api/index.html.md

 '0' for hosts that have a max duration which is not long enough.

 **interactionadjustment** | float64
-The multipler that gets applied to a host based on previous interactions with the host.
+The multiplier that gets applied to a host based on previous interactions with the host.
 A high ratio of successful interactions will improve this hosts score, and a high ratio of failed interactions will hurt this hosts score.
 This adjustment helps account for hosts that are on unstable connections, don't keep their wallets unlocked, ran out of funds, etc.

 **pricesmultiplier** | float64
 The multiplier that gets applied to a host based on the host's price.
 Lower